 San Francisco is definitely one of the most photogenic cities in the world.
 With its natural beauty, iconic landmarks, colorful street art, and beautiful views (especially at sunset), one has no trouble finding all of the best San Francisco photo spots.

 I often get asked what my favorite San Francisco Instagram spots are, so I finally sat down to compile them all.
-It was kinda hard to narrow it down to just 50, but I’ve compiled all my favorite places to take pictures in San Francisco, from the most popular locations, to some of the best hidden gems.
+It was kinda hard to narrow it down, but I’ve compiled all mypicks for the most Instagrammble places in San Francisco, from the most popular locations, to some of the best hidden gems.

 Whether you have a week in San Francisco or only one day, you’ll find plenty to keep snapping away at!